LaikaStudios/shading-library/README.md

 The inagural release contains a set of shading nodes that provide a Material Layering System based on [Pixar's](https://www.pixar.com) [RenderMan](https://renderman.pixar.com/product).

+## Requirements
+* Pixar's RenderMan 22
+* Pixar's RenderMan 22 for Katana 3.0
+* The Foundry's Katana 3.0

+An update of the software that includes support for Maya 2018 will come soon.

 ## License
 Licensed under either of